EdenH15/coup_game/README.md

 Actions cost or gain coins and can be blocked; illegal moves raise exceptions.

 ---
+## ✅ Unit Testing
+The project includes unit tests that verify:

+- Player actions and special abilities
+- Turn flow and game progression
+- Victory detection and endgame logic
+- Handling of illegal actions and boundary cases

+---

+## 🎨 Graphical Interface

+Built with **SFML**, the GUI includes:

+- A welcome screen and game start menu
+- Player count and name input with validation
+- Role reveal stage and role management
+- Game board with real-time player status
+- Interactive popups for target selection and error feedback

+---

 ## ⚙️ Build & Run Instructions